sourcegraph/handbook/content/company-info-and-process/communication/content_guidelines/style_and_mechanics.md

 ### Sourcegraph Cloud

-When talking about about Sourcegraph Cloud, we should:
+When talking about Sourcegraph Cloud, we should:

 - Position Sourcegraph Cloud as something you sign up for, not something you request access to.
 - Use language that highlights the absolute benefits of single-tenant Cloud: dedicated, isolated, secure, etc.